 END

-In the above example, we have created a procedure that will return the result set from the product table where the product price is greater than 1000.
+In the above example, we have created a procedure to return the result set from the product table where the product price exceeds 1000.

-Next, to store the result set, we are creating a table variable with came columns as there in the result set.
-After this, we into to insert the result set into the table variable.
-In the end, we can easily query the table variable to get the result.
+Next, to store the result set, we create a table variable with the same columns as the result set.
+After this, we insert the result set into the table variable.
+Ultimately, we can easily query the table variable to get the result.

 DECLARE @product_table AS TABLE --declaring table variable